openshift/enhancements/enhancements/network/configure-ovs-alternative.md

 burden on the user and the logic to handle it automatically would be fairly simple so using configure-ovs is far less likely to cause problems.

+However, it should be noted that this initial implementation does not preclude future work to replace configure-ovs in all cases.
+The nmpolicy feature of NMState may be able to provide a sufficiently generic configuration that no user input would be required.
+This can be investigated as a followup once we have a solution for the more complex use cases.

 ## Proposal

 This mechanism will be similar to the day-1 network configuration described